DISCOVERY

 - treat the failure to obey an order, other than an order to submit to a physical or mental examination, as contempt of court; and

-NEED HELP WITH DISCOVERY?
 CONTACT US TODAY!

-Altiorem Legal Services has a team of professional paralegals ready to work for you.
+Customer Care.
+Navigating the Utah legal system can be daunting and confusing.
+Let Altiorem relieve your stress and be your guide.
+Altiorem has a team of professional paralegals ready to work for you.
 We want to give you the best chance at getting an outcome for your case that you will be happy with.
+We are happy to receive documents via email from you, speak with you on the phone, look through court files, or even translate documents (English / Spanish)!

-If you are interested in retaining our services, we can be contacted at (801) 855-6541 (text or call) and at contact@altioremlegalservices.com.
-If you have a project in mind that you would like us to work on, please click here to send us a project request and get a quote; alternatively, you can send us an email detailing the work you need performed, and a real person will respond promptly.
+Accessible.
+If you are interested in retaining our services, we can be contacted at (801) 855-6541 (text or call) and at altiorem@altioremlegalservices.com.
+If you have a project in mind that you would like us to work on, please click here to send us a project request and get a quote.
+Alternatively, you can send us an email detailing the work you need to be performed, and a real person will respond promptly.